CarloZanotto/Bachelor_Thesis/README.md

 ## Interaction demo

-Due to server side issues a video of the interaction including the analysis API could not be produced.
+A video of the "guide" section and one of a search employing only the Jamendo API are available but due to server side issues a video of the interaction including the analysis API could not be produced.